cherup01/PrismarineMC/README.md

 Can I test this before I download it?
 -------------
 Yes, you can.
-Server below is made by main developer of Prismarine and it's 100% based on Prismarine.<br>
+Server below is made by main developer of Prismarine and it's 79% based on Prismarine.<br>

-IP: **elysium.fun**
+IP: **play.greenwix.fun**
 Port: **19132**

 Help & Support